-Circle the unit in which you are enrolled.
-Use a separate record for each unit.

-SMALL GRAINS CORN SOYBFANS

-Number of years in Crops and Soils Project\\\\\

-Division in which are you enrolled (circle one): I II III IV

-Complete your project plan below after discussing ideas with your parents and your 4-H Crops and Soils Project leader.
-See your 4-H member's booklet for ideas.
-Also add your own ideas.

-Project Plan

-појесстван Exercise number Date you expect to start People who will help you (parents, 4-H project leader, etc.) The most interesting part of the exercise

-Exhibit (describe what you exhibited and where):\\\\\

-Talk or demonstration (describe what you demonstrated and where): \\\\\\

-Parent: What do you feel your child learned from this project?

-Project leader: What do you feel this member learned from this project?

-Issued in furtherance of Cooperative Extension Work, Acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, Dennis R. Campion, Interim Director, Cooperative Extension Service, University of Illinois at Urbana-Champaign.
-The Illinois Cooperative Extension Service provides equal opportunities in programs and employment
+Circle the unit in which you are enr olled.
+Use a separate record for e each unit.
+CORN SMALL GRAINS S SOYBEANS Number of yea ars in Crops and Soils Project Division in wh ich are you enrolled (circle one): I II III IV after discussing ideas with your e your 4-H member's booklet fo Exercise Date you expect People who will help you (parents, 4-H The most interesting part number to start project leader, etc.) of the exercise Exhibit (descri be what you exhibite ed and where): Talk or demor nstration (describe wh nat you demonstrated and where e): Parent: What do you feel your child l learned from this project?
+Project leader : What do you feel th is member learned from this pro ject?